anaisberg/kumo-articles/blog-posts/scaling-aws-stacks-sls-framework/article.md

 - `perFunction`: Setting this to `true` would split the stack for each AWS Lambda function.
 Setting it to `false` keeps your structure manageable.
 - `perType`: If you want to split stacks based on resource types (e.g., DynamoDB tables, S3 buckets), set this to `true`.
-- `perGroupFunction`: This option is set to `true`, which splits stacks based on logical groupings of functions.
+- `perGroupFunction`: This option is set to `true`, which splits stacks equally based groupings of functions (the lambda and all its associated ressources, eg. IAM roles).
 - `nestedStackCount`: disabled if not specified ; it controls how many resources are deployed in parallel.
 - `stackConcurrency: number`: disabled if not specified ; it controls how many stacks are deployed in parallel.